As a BMA member, you are entitled to free and impartial advice from our insurance partners Lloyd & Whyte.

-In an emergency: contact your insurer as soon as you are able to.
+In an emergency: contact your insurer as soon as you can.
 This is crucial, as they will be able to guide you through what to do next.

 In a non-emergency: check your policy schedule and policy wording or contact your broker to see if your claim is valid.
 If it is, then you can contact your insurer to get the process started.
 Keep in mind that a claim may affect your future premiums.
-Don’t claim for small amounts.
+It's not advisable to claim for small amounts.

 New insurance legislation introduced on 1 October 2018 encourages people to shop around before they renew their insurance.
 The rules also affirm that your insurer should explain why your policy is relevant to you.

 Understand what is most important to you; is it premium, cover or the service you receive, particularly in the event of a claim?
 Aside from the obvious fire, theft and accidental damage, what events are you most concerned about?

 When you have decided on this and the various features of cover you want included, make sure to compare these values both in the various policies available and the companies that provide them.

 A comparison website can be a great place to get a quote, but nothing beats speaking to a person who knows what they’re talking about.
 Insurance brokers can help save you time and provide peace of mind, using their market knowledge and experience to guide you to a policy that best meets your specific requirements.
 They will also be able to help you arrange the right cover if you have specialist needs like a thatched house, art or jewellery collections.

 We can assist you whether you’re shopping for your home insurance, claiming on it, or renewing it.